Rafael-Souza-De-Almeida/Rafael-Souza-De-Almeida/README.md

 ###

-<p align="left">  I am currently a Computer Science student at the Federal Rural University of Rio de Janeiro (UFRRJ).
+<p align="left">I am currently a Computer Science student at Universidade Federal Rural Do Rio de Janeiro (UFRRJ).
 I'm always eager to learn new technologies and tools that help me become a better programmer.
 I believe that a strong foundation is essential in programming; once mastered, it opens up unimaginable opportunities.</p>

 ###